jodusan/npainter/README.md

 ### Notes

 It took me around 18 hours on quadcore i5-4690 to paint 500 frames (20sec) of 720p video with 50 iterations and 13 layers with 24 neurons/layer.
-Result can be seen here [painted video](https://www.youtube.com/watch?v=4Jc6vNpQo58) & [original video](https://www.youtube.com/watch?v=hkSzmPnzF-o).
+It can be seen on this [painted video](https://www.youtube.com/watch?v=4Jc6vNpQo58) & [original video](https://www.youtube.com/watch?v=hkSzmPnzF-o).
 # Credits

 Released under the [MIT License].<br>